Sai-Eshwar-Supreet/Landing-page/README.md

 - Semantic HTML structure
 - Flexbox for layout control
 - Visual hierarchy and spacing
-- Theming a generic layout with original narrative content
+- Theming a generic layout with narrative content

 ## Attribution